 Improve visibility and understanding of the power system with time-synchronized power system measurements.
 Understand system stress by viewing power flows and angle differences across your entire system, and detect transient behavior that is not detected with traditional SCADA systems.

 Record the system response of generator trips, load shedding, remedial action scheme (RAS) operations, or other events.
 Analyze the archived system responses, and compare them to power system models.
 Simply export system response data to external power system simulation/modeling applications.

 Analyze archived synchrophasor data and relay event reports together in one display for a complete disturbance monitoring solution.
 Easily find system disturbances and export data to CSV and COMTRADE data formats for PRC-002-2 compliance.

 Renewable Energy Monitoring

 Understand how the increasing amount of renewable energy being added to your grid impacts system stability, and detect new oscillatory modes that may be inadvertently introduced.
 System dynamics from these generation sources change quickly—too fast to see at traditional SCADA rates.
-Use high-resolution displays in synchroWAVe Central for detection and tracking of the impact of renewables on your system.
+Use high-resolution displays for detection and tracking of the impact of renewables on your system.

 Traditional SCADA measurements update operators in the best case about once per second.
 More commonly, an update is provided every three to four seconds.
 The integration of renewable energy on the power grid is changing the fundamental operation of the power grid by inducing fast dynamics that go undetected at SCADA measurement data rates.
 Synchrophasors are a time-synchronized measurement that continuously streams out from the measurement device at data rates between 30 and 60 messages/second.
 This continuous update provides real-time and post event visibility into the effects of these new system dynamics.